snowplow-archive/snowplow.github.com/_posts/2015-07-11-aws-lambda-nodejs-example-project-0.1.0-released.md

 <h3>Step 3: Create your DynamoDB, IAM Role, and Kinesis stream</h3>

-We're going to set up a DynamoDB table, IAM Role using Cloudstack, and a Kinesis stream.
-We will be using grunt to run all of our tasks.
+We're going to set up a DynamoDB table, IAM role (via CloudFormation), and a Kinesis stream.
+We will be using Grunt to run all of our tasks.
 I'm using "my-table" as the table name.
-The cloudstack name is "kinesisDynamo" and the Kinesis stream name is "my-stream".
-We will kick off all of the tasks with the `grunt` command:
+The CloudFormation stack name is "kinesisDynamo" and the Kinesis stream name is "my-stream".
+We will kick off all of the tasks with the `grunt init` command:

 {% highlight bash %}
-$ grunt
+$ grunt init
 Running "dynamo:default" (dynamo) task
 { TableDescription:
    { AttributeDefinitions: [ [Object], [Object], [Object] ],